hudikhq/hoodik/README.md

 | Private-key wrap | envelope encryption under a KEK derived (HKDF-SHA512) from the OPAQUE `export_key` |

 The cipher used to encrypt each file is stored in the database (`files.cipher`), so the correct algorithm is always used for decryption regardless of what the current default is.

 ---

+## Hoodik Cloud

+If you'd rather not run a server, [Hoodik Cloud](https://hoodik.cloud) is the managed version, run by us on the same open-source code.
+The encryption is identical — files are encrypted in the browser and the server only ever stores ciphertext.
+There is no lock-in: you can export your whole instance at any time and get a runnable copy of Hoodik with your encrypted data inside, ready to self-host with Docker.

+---